krzbanas/rspectra2022/content/course/RTipsandTricks/_index.md

 Here are the criteria.
 The order doesn’t really matter because all of them are checked for each directory before moving up to the parent directory:

--Is a file named .here present?
+- Is a file named .here present?
--Is this an RStudio Project?
+- Is this an RStudio Project?
 Literally, can I find a file named something like foo.Rproj?
--Is this an R package?
+- Is this an R package?
 Does it have a DESCRIPTION file?
--Is this a remake project?
+- Is this a remake project?
 Does it have a file named remake.yml?
--Is this a projectile project?
+- Is this a projectile project?
 Does it have a file named .projectile?
--Is this a checkout from a version control system?
+- Is this a checkout from a version control system?
 Does it have a directory named .git or .svn?
 Currently, only Git and Subversion are supported.

 If no criteria match, the current working directory will be used as fallback.
 Use `set_here()` to create an empty .here file that will stop the search if none of the other criteria apply. `dr_here()` will attempt to explain why here decided the root location the way it did.
 See the function reference for more detail.